stacks-network/docs/src/pages/org/wallet-install.md

    ![](images/windows-certutil.png)

-5. Verify that the resulting hash (a string of letters and numbers) is the same as the latest hash published <a href="https://github.com/blockstack/stacks-wallet/releases" target="\_blank">on this page</a>.
+5. Verify that the resulting hash (a string of letters and numbers) is the same as the latest hash published [on this page](https://github.com/blockstack/stacks-wallet/releases).

 ## Additional requirement and option